Kushpatel11/local-services-backend/README.md

 # Local Services Backend

 A backend API for a Local Services Booking System, developed with FastAPI and PostgreSQL.
-This project provides features for user and admin authentication, service provider management, service bookings, reviews, notifications, and advanced search/filtering.
+This project provides features for user and admin authentication, service provider management, service bookings, reviews, notifications, advanced search/filtering, and robust payment and provider wallet handling.

 ---

 ## Features

 ### Authentication & Authorization
-- Implements JWT-based authentication for both users and admins.
+- JWT-based authentication for both users and admins.
-- Supports user registration, login, logout, password reset, and token refreshing.
+- User registration, login, logout, password reset, and token refreshing.
 - Role-Based Access Control (RBAC) with separate admin and user privileges.
-- Admin authentication endpoints for administrative actions.

 ### User Management
 - Retrieve, update, and delete user profiles.